Updated on January 14, 2022 (Newest updates in BLUE)

 - All competitions – both scheduled and rescheduled – must be played by no later than the Sunday evening prior to the respective team championship events.

 For club teams, the minimum number of matches required to qualify for the Club Team Championships is 6, with at least 4 of those contests coming against different opponents.
+The same considerations around unexpected constraints may be applied to club teams.

-CSA teams are strongly discouraged from staging match introductions on court with all participants present in one place, as has traditionally been done.
+CSA teams are very strongly discouraged from staging match introductions on court with all participants present in one place, as has traditionally been done.
 Coaches/Captains are encouraged to be creative and thoughtful about ways to introduce the player matchups while maintaining proper social distancing.

 CSA expects all match officials to be fully vaccinated prior to working at a college competition.
 CSA will not accept vaccination exemption requests from match officials during the 2021-2022 season.